asyarb/react-use-googlelogin/README.md

 instead of rapidly swapping between "Sign In" and "Sign Out".

 > Please keep in mind that this workaround will result in these components
 > **not** being rendered in SSR'd content.
-If SSR'd authenticated content is
+In the future, this library plans to
-> critical to your app, this library may not fit your needs.
+> provide an example integration for SSR.

 ## License